crs4/life_monitor/README.md

 should get an OAuth error.
 This is currently a [known bug](https://github.com/crs4/life_monitor/issues/30), so ignore it.
 Go to https://lm.org:8443, click on "Log in" and choose to log in with Seek.
-You should be redirected to https://lm.org:3000/login, where you can log in with your WorkflowHub username and password.
+You should be redirected to a WorkflowHub page that asks you to authorize LifeMonitor to use your account.
+Click on "Authorize" and you should land on a LifeMonitor page that confirms you are logged in and displays your login details.